skx/marionette/README.md

 accept and expect different keys to configure themselves.
 (Unknown arguments will be ignored.)

+Do note that every rule needs a name, and that must be unique.
+Names are used to trigger/define dependencies.
+In the (near) future this will be optional.

-In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys within each rule-block:
+In addition to the general arguments passed to the available modules you can also specify dependencies via two magical keys within each rule block:

 * `dependencies`
   * A list of any number of rules which must be executed before this.
 * `notify`
   * A list of any number of rules which should be notified, because this rule was triggered.
-    * Triggered in this sense means that the rule was executed and the state changed.
+    * _Triggered_ in this sense means that the rule was executed and the state changed.

 As a concrete example you need to run a command which depends upon a directory being present.
 You could do this like so: